percussion/PSOToolkit/readme.txt

 This is the PSOToolkit for Rhythmyx 6.x  Routines will be added here as we find uses for them.

-THIS VERSION REQUIRES RHYTHMYX 6.1 Build 200701P02 (3181) [RX-11065]  OR LATER BUILDS
+THIS VERSION REQUIRES RHYTHMYX 6.5 OR LATER

-If you are using an earlier build, see the 6.0 branch in the PSO Code Library.
+If you are using 6.0 or 6.1  see the Rhino and 6.1 branches in the PSO Code Library.

 To deploy the toolkit, unzip the distribution into a new subdirectory.

 You must have Java 1.5 and Apache Ant properly intstalled.
-The RHYTHMYX_HOME environment variable must point at your Rhythmyx 6.0 installation.
+The RHYTHMYX_HOME environment variable must point at your Rhythmyx 6.5 installation.

 Manually remove (and backup) any previous PSOToolkit6 JARS from the /Rhythmyx/AppServer/Server/rx/deploy/rxapp.ear/rxapp.war/WEB-INF/lib folder